infor-design/enterprise-wc/src/components/ids-theme-switcher/README.md

 ## Regional Considerations

-As a point of interest colors do have certain meaning associated to them for countries and cultures.
+As a point of interest colors can have certain meanings associated with them for countries and cultures.
 We found this [article on color meaning](https://www.shutterstock.com/blog/color-symbolism-and-meanings-around-the-world) interesting.